MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/botany/morphology.md

 The color of the upper surface of the leaflets is a deep and glossy green, while the color of the lower surface of the leaflets is paler and may have a silvery-green tint.
 This colors changes to a vibrant yellow or bronze in the autumn before falling off.
 The leaf surface is typically smooth and glabrous (lacking hairs), but there can be fine and short hairs on the veins and petioles (leaf stems), which are often reddish.

 These leaflets have no distinctive odor or fragrance when not crushed.
 When crushed, they emit a distinct and unpleasant odor.
 Also, they have no a discernible flavor and are not typically consumed (not for culinary use).

+The following table shows in detail the morphological characteristics of Aesculus hippocastanum leaves.

 | Characteristic | Description |
 | --- | --- |